 It’s thought that the steps date back to 1792, but visitors can still find parts of the original jetty, remains of the Salt Store and a rusted old hand-powered winch when they reach the bottom of the steps.
 The good folks at Undiscovered Scotland deliver a wonderfully detailed account of Whaligoe Haven and its history in their blog post.

 What hotels are near Whaligoe Steps?

 If you do a quick Google search for hotels near the Whaligoe Steps, you’ll get a mixed result of cute BnBs and Inns based around Lybster, Wick and other locations scattered further up the coast.
 However, we found a great hidden gem just 6 miles down the road – North Star Glamping Pods.
 The road from Lybster to Whaligoe is a simple one and it made finding them steps a lot easier.

 There’s only 2 of these luxury pods on the glamping site, so you need to get your booking in fast.
-To find out more about them and book direct, head to my NC-500 itinerary post.

 Nearby Sights to the Whaligoe Steps

 The Whaligoe Steps are conveniently located only 28 miles South of John o’ Groats, so we had pencilled them in as our last stop on the first day of our NC-500 itinerary.
 The majority of the coastal road here is flat and we sped up this entire East coastline from Inverness is a day.
 This allowed us to take in Fyrish Monument, Dunrobin Castle, an early dinner in Brora and Cairn Laith Broch, before dumping our bags at our accommodation in Lybster and making the Whaligoe Steps for sunset.